Last updated on June 3rd, 2021; Published on January 25th, 2021

-For these first two options, you will receive an email or SMS with your assigned coach, seat and eticket number.
+You will receive an email or SMS with your assigned coach, seat and ticket number for these first two options.
 There’s no way to choose your seats.
 You will then need to arrive at the terminus early to print out your ticket.

 SGR Timetable (2021)

 At the time of this writing, the SGR Madaraka Express operates two daily services – the Inter-County and Express Service.
-The Express service departs from the Nairobi and Mombasa termini at 3pm and 10pm and arrive their destinations at about 8pm and 3:45am respectively.
-The 10pm overnight train schedule is relatively new and I read that it will remain part of the regular schedule if patronage is high.
-The Inter-County train departs at 8am from both stations.
+The Express service departs from the Nairobi and Mombasa termini at 3 pm and 10 pm and arrives at their destinations at about 8 pm and 3:45 am respectively.
+The 10 pm overnight train schedule is relatively new and I read that it will remain part of the regular schedule if patronage is high.
+The Inter-County train departs at 8 am from both stations.

 An economy class ticket on the Madaraka Express costs 1,000ksh (~$10) while a first class ticket costs 3,000ksh ($30).
 Children between 3 and 11 years old pay half the price for both classes, while children under 3 years go free.